How to Tell if a Copyright Infringement Claim is Real

 Brand-centered photography is a broad term that breaks down into several categories.
 We’ll explore the different types that exist below:

-Companies with team pages are seen as more trustworthy than those without.
+Customers see companies with team pages as more trustworthy than those without.
 A headshot done in your brand’s style is even better.

-Beyond your website’s About Page, headshots are useful if you’re a part of a speaking panel at a conference, distributing press kits, or wanting to put a face to the name on your LinkedIn profile.
+Beyond your website’s About Page, headshots are useful if you’re a part of a speaking panel at a conference, distributing press kits or putting a face to the name on your LinkedIn profile.

 Photography is the quickest way to show what your company does.
 The quicker someone understands what you do, the quicker they can find out why they should work with you.
 It’s a win-win for both the customer and your business.